 Publishers- $1 ,000.00 book prize to the author for the best non-fiction scholarly book on Tejano history, heritage, or genealogy.
-The book must be published between 1 June and 31 May of the current year.
-Submit three copies of your book entries to the Tejano Book Prize panel of judges listed on next page
+The book must be published between 1 June of the previous year and 31 May of the current year.
+Submit three copies of your book entries to the Tejano Book Prize panel of judges listed on next page.

 Award to Winner: